Asian markets build on rally as US jobs data boost rate cut hopes

 The tools outlined encompassed interest rates and the amount of cash banks must keep in reserve, Bloomberg News reported.

-“Market sentiment appears to be incrementally improving,” Nicholas Yeo, of abrdn, said, pointing to improving traveller figures, market reforms and strong corporate releases.
+“Market sentiment appears to be incrementally improving,” said Nicholas Yeo of abrdn, pointing to improving traveller figures, market reforms and strong corporate releases.

 “More material support via larger-than-expected fiscal spending and additional help for the property market would go a long way to materially improve sentiment in China.”

-Hong Kong edged up to push recent gains into a tenth successive trading day, while Sydney, Singapore, Taipei and Manila were also up.
-Wellington and Jakarta edged down.
+Hong Kong pushed recent gains into a 10th successive trading day, while Sydney, Singapore, Taipei, Mumbai, Jakarta and Manila were also up.
+Wellington edged down.

 The dollar rose against the yen, clawing back some of the big losses it suffered Friday in response to the US jobs report.

-The Japanese unit endured a volatile time last week after hitting its weakest level in 34 years, leading authorities to reportedly intervene in forex markets Monday and Wednesday.
+The Japanese unit endured a volatile time last week after hitting its weakest level in 34 years, leading authorities to reportedly intervene in forex markets today and Wednesday. — AFP